MrAhile/K8s-CKA/2-Workloads/deployment-strategy.md

 nginx-6d777db949-s9zgx   1/1     Running   0          10s
 ```

 You should notice all the pods are terminated at the same time and new ones are created.
-This is the behavior of the *recreate* strategy.
+This is the behavior of the *Recreate* strategy.

 6. Delete the deployment